 Hence brands like Grape Soda Club encourages people to sign up for their email subscription to receive exclusive deals, such as secret discount code like FREE SHIPPING or 10% OFF where such codes can only be received through emails.

 This way, consumers are more willing to sign up for your newsletter to receive updates.
-They will actively look out for your email for secret discount code.
-Also secret deals will help you to increase the Christmas sales.
-Although there’s no membership program in place, yet the feeling of being in an exclusive club is there.
+They will actively look out for your email for a secret discount code.
+Also, secret deals will help you to increase Christmas sales.
+Although there’s no membership program in place, the feeling of being in an exclusive club is there.
 Plus, this is a good tactic to collect emails from consumers for future marketing purposes.

 Mystery bundles are getting popular.
 In case you are not aware, mystery bundles refer to a box of mysterious goods where customers do not know what they are getting.
 It’s usually something that’s randomly put together and randomly sold to customers.

-However, the items in your mystery bundles should be something good and attractive, instead of throwing in leftover stocks that makes your customers feel like you just want to clear your bad-selling inventories.
-Even if you want to make use of mystery bundles to clear slow-moving items, you need to manage the expectations of your customers especially at the price point.
+However, the items in your mystery bundles should be something good and attractive, instead of throwing in leftover stocks that make your customers feel like you just want to clear your bad-selling inventories.
+Even if you want to make use of mystery bundles to clear slow-moving items, you need to manage the expectations of your customers, especially at the price point.

 Lower price indicates that the items in the mystery bundle will not be high-value items.
 You can employ differentiated pricing such as Premium Mystery Box ($20) vs. Standard Mystery Box ($10), so that higher value items at a higher cost can be sold at a higher price and vice versa.

-Efficiency and speed to purchase is key.
-To get the most out of last minute shoppers, we need to clear out all the barriers for them.
+Efficiency and speed to purchase are key.
+To get the most out of last-minute shoppers, we need to clear out all the barriers for them.
 It might limit their speed to buy what they want.
 This even includes setting up a special landing page just to sell Christmas special items.
 You can also create an advertising banner on top of your web page to quickly redirect customers to what they want.

 For in-store purchases, you need to look at how inventories can be organized.
-Thus you can placed stocks at a prominent position to catch shoppers’ eyes.
-Or to put out signages to inform last minute shoppers to come in to see if there are anything else that they want.
+Thus you can place stocks in a prominent position to catch shoppers’ eyes.
+Or to put out signages to inform last-minute shoppers to come in to see if there is anything else that they want.